Guirie92/get_next_line/README.md

 # get_next_line

-A project from 42 School that implements a function capable of reading from a file descriptor and returning one line at a time, without losing data between calls, regardless of the buffer size used.
+A project that implements a function capable of reading from a file descriptor and returning one line at a time, without losing data between calls, regardless of the buffer size used.

 ## Summary